merikonjatta/scrapple/plugins/macro_expander/content/scrapple_help/macros/index.md

 Disabling macros
 ----------------

 You can limit what macros may be expanded.
-In your `_settings.txt` file, put
+In your `_config.yml` file, put

     macros: index, breadcrumbs, disqus